Kupe virus

-Kupe orthonairovirus, also called Kupe virus, is a species of virus in the genus Orthonairovirus.
+Kupe virus is a species of virus in the genus Orthonairovirus.

 History

 The virus was isolated from pooled ticks (Amblyomma gemma and Rhipicephalus pulchellus) collected from cattle hides in Nairobi, Kenya, in October 1999.
 The word 'Kupe' is Kiswahili for tick.

 Genome

 The genome is composed a single strand of negative sense RNA in three parts - small (S), medium (M0 and large(L).